Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Miss Log.md

  - X : PII
  - V : PRL

+What are three common solutions for a PC that displays an IP address starting with 169.254.x.x?
+- X : Enable the client machine to receive an IPv4 address automatically
+- V : Turn on the device that is acting as a DHCP server, then use the **ipconfig /release** and **ipconfig /renew** commands to request a new IPv4 address, and reboot the client machine that is using the 169.254.x.x address
 # [[Mobile Devices]]
 Which cellular technology supports speeds up to 20 Gbps?
 - X : 4G